 Lahnstein | © The Trustees of the British Museum

 William Turner - Location 03

-A view of the “old” town tower and Burg Stolzenfels
+View of the "old" town tower and Stolzenfels

-Once Turner has crossed the Rhine to Lahnstein from the left bank he makes another sketch of Stolzenfels Castle looking upstream.
-The foreground shows a tranquil scene offering the viewer a glimpse of life on the river.
-Apart from natural landscapes, Turner was also particularly fascinated by scenes from everyday life.
-The middle ground is dominated by the Martinsburg, built in around 1300, with its imposing hexagonal tower and ornate decorative “Lombard band” with pointed arches.
-Stolzenfels Castle is visible in the background, along with the parish church of St. Martin.
-This is one of the few paintings with rich architectural content and numerous details, which served as a finished template for engravers.
-Today the Martinsburg is privately owned and can only be viewed from the outside.
-Stolzenfels Castle is owned by the Federal State of Rhineland-Palatinate and is open to the public.
+After Turner crossed over to Lahnstein from the left bank of the Rhine, he sketched Castle Stolzenfels again, this time looking upstream.
+The foreground shows a tranquil scene that gives insight into life by the river.
+Everyday situations like this, alongside natural landscapes, held a particular allure for Turner.
+The middle ground is dominated by the Martinsburg, built around 1300, with its powerful hexagonal tower featuring an elaborate pointed arch frieze.
+Stolzenfels Castle is visible in the background, as is the parish church of St. Martin.
+This is one of the few architecturally rich images that captures many details and served as a finished template for engravers.
+The Martinsburg is currently privately owned and can only be viewed from the outside.
+Stolzenfels Castle is now owned by the state of Rhineland-Palatinate and can be visited.

+Lahnstein | © The Trustees of the British Museum